Do you want to further your career within the fashion retail sector?

 The programme consists of eight units including Products, Marketing and Advertising, and Cultural Understanding in Fashion.
 You will explore influences such as culture, sub-culture and lifestyle trends.
 The course will be delivered at the Joseph Wright Campus.

 This programme is regulated by HEFCE and awarded by Pearson Edexcel.
-On satisfactory completion of the course, you will be awarded the BTEC Level 4 HNC Diploma in Fashion and Textiles.
+On satisfactory completion of the course, you will be awarded the BTEC Level 4 HNC in Fashion and Textiles.

 All applicants will be invited to an interview to discuss their qualifications, experience and any other related issues.
 You will need: